 An additional bonus in this volume is the entire 20-page program for the July 12, 1927, American Legion Welfare Fun benefit card that featured Joe Stecher against Paul Jones at the St. Louis University Athletic Field.

-This is just the first of what will be many volumes of classic arena programs from St. Louis, the pro wrestling capitol of the U.S.A.
-Thanks to Koji Miyamoto for allowing me to be a part of such an important project.
+This is the first of what will be 16 volumes of classic arena programs from St. Louis, the pro wrestling capitol of the U.S.A.